h-aboutalebi/SparseBaseline/README.md

 4- ...

-In the directory  ``engine/reward_modifier``, we provide different sparcity version for environments.
+In the directory  ``engine/reward_modifier``, we provide different sparsity version for environments.

 The typical code to run the program is as follows: